mightysabean/cv-templating/docs/tutorial.md

 ...
 ```

-The use in the html template:
+The use of the data in the HTML template:

 ```html
 ...